webix-hub/docs/data/kanban/templates.md

 ~~~

 {{note
-Pay attention that you shouldn't redefine templates in order not to lose data.
+Pay attention that you shouldn't redefine the main **template** in order not to lose data.
 Otherwise, you'll have to specify data collection by yourself.
 }}

 <h3 id="template_body"><b>templateBody</b></h3>